 You will need to prepare your own meals.
-There is no specific catering for vegetarians, and they cannot accommodate picky eaters.
-Meat will only be available occasionally as they depend on donations from the butcher.
+The project receives food to allow for vegan/vegetarian diets.
+They also receive enough meat for volunteers to eat (As long as the animals have enough before you take it).
 The food provided comes from donations so you may want to consider buying and cooking your own food, if not then you will eat what everyone else eats.
 If you require additional food outside of the meal times, you will need to provide this yourself.
 You will be required to wash and dry dishes, this is not considered part of your work day.
 Snacks & soda drinks are provided on occasion but not a staple.

 The idea of going to Canada, to improve my English, meet new people and have a new life experience was born a long time ago.
 Through "FRONTEERING" I made the decision to volunteer in a completely new field which gave me much more than just that.
 I also had the opportunity to work with a lot of beautiful animals, do a good thing for nature and get a taste of another job than what I did at home.

 After my four weeks in Vancouver, I finally arrived at the volunteer project.
 The baby-season was going on in its full strength and everybody was very busy.
 The days were usually long and we got new animals coming in every day.